All positive life outcomes start with having a home in place.

+The lack of adequate and affordable housing is the most critical issue facing our society.
 Safe and adequate housing is a basic human right.
-Providing that right is a fundamental responsibility of government.
-For decades it has been left to the private sector, and it has failed to deliver.
+Providing that right is a fundamental responsibility of the government.

 The new faces